ietf-wg-cellar/ebml-specification/specification.markdown

 **MUST** be encoded at the shortest valid length.
-For example, an Element ID with binary encoding of `1011 1111` is valid, whereas an Element ID with binary encoding of `0100 0000 0011 1111` stores a semantically equal VINT\_DATA but is invalid because a shorter VINT encoding is possible.
-Additionally, an Element ID with binary encoding of `1111 1111` is invalid since the VINT\_DATA section is set to all one values, whereas an Element ID with binary encoding of `0100 0000 0111 1111` stores a semantically equal VINT\_DATA and is the shortest possible VINT encoding.
+For example, an Element ID with binary encoding of `1011 1111` is valid, whereas an Element ID with binary encoding of `0100 0000 0011 1111` stores a semantically equal VINT\_DATA but is invalid, because a shorter VINT encoding is possible.
+Additionally, an Element ID with binary encoding of `1111 1111` is invalid, since the VINT\_DATA section is set to all one values, whereas an Element ID with binary encoding of `0100 0000 0111 1111` stores a semantically equal VINT\_DATA and is the shortest possible VINT encoding.